HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - ( roadMaps... )DashboardsH - need extension to be metaDash.H...
   - ...
 - They may not be needed given GitHub's RoadMap support and Links to external repos
-  - DebateGraph fir issue resolution
+  - DebateGraph for issue resolution
   - Diigo Outliner and bestInClass bookmarking
   - TiddlyHost for external WorkFlow Interfaces and Integration